0xTas/FLUTE-WELL/README.md

 ```

 >[!TIP]
-> FLUTE WELL uses Rust's `env_logger` crate to output information to the terminal.
+> FLUTE WELL uses Rust's `env_logger` crate to output information to the terminal.<br>
-> By default you won't see much, so you should set your `RUST_LOG` environment variable to "info" in order to see any runtime information.
+> By default you won't see much, so you should set your `RUST_LOG` environment variable to "info" in order to see any runtime information.<br>
-> You can then pass the `--verbose` command-line arg to the program in order to see additional information output, like individual notes and their durations.
+> You can then pass the `--verbose` command-line arg to the program in order to see additional information output, like individual notes and their durations.<br>
 > You may instead wish to set the log level to "debug" if you are contributing to the repo or debugging an encountered issue.

 ---